IBM/BluePic/README.md

 ./BluePic-Server/resources/cloudant/populate_containers.sh --userid=<object storage username> --password=<object storage password> --projectid=<object storage projectid>
 ```

+#### 9. Update `BluePic-Server/config.json` file

-#### 9. After deploying BluePic to Bluemix and configuring its services, you also have the option to run the Kitura-based server locally for development and testing purposes.
+After deploying BluePic to Bluemix and configuring its services, you also have the option to run the Kitura-based server locally for development and testing purposes.
 To run the Kitura-based server locally, you'd need to update the credentials for each one of the services listed in the ```BluePic-Server/config.json``` file:

 ```json
 ...